elunna/nerfhack-changelog/README.md

 Activating summon cards **costs 5 energy per card**.
 If the cartomancer lacks enough energy, the card will have no effect and will not be consumed.
 Unique monsters can drop summon cards, with a few exceptions, such as the Wizard of Yendor and the Riders, due to their ability to revive.

-While sacrificing corpses at an altar, cartomancers can sometimes receive cards as gifts.
+While sacrificing corpses at an altar, cartomancers can sometimes receive cards as gifts after an artifact has been bestowed.

 **Explosive summon cards**